How Belief Works

 But although our belief of such a claim upon comprehending it can therefore last long enough for us to be able to be aware of both it and our credulity, we tend not to be even in such cases.

-Being aware of our belief of claim X obviously involves thinking about our belief of X, which involves thinking about X. So, given the difference between thinking X and thinking about X, although thinking/believing X constitutes this belief being involved in our thinking, it doesn't in itself actually involve thinking about this belief.
-That is, thinking/believing X doesn't in itself actually involve being aware of our belief of X.
+Being aware of our belief of claim X involves, by definition, thinking about our belief of X, which involves thinking about X. So, given the difference between thinking X and thinking about X, although thinking/believing X constitutes this belief being involved in our thinking, it doesn't in itself actually involve being aware of this belief.

-Just as a claim can exist in our mind without us thinking about it, a belief can exist in our mind without us thinking about it, because we can think about the content of the belief without thinking about our belief of that content.
+Just as, given the difference between thinking claim X and thinking about X, a claim can exist in our mind without us thinking about it, a belief can exist in our mind without us thinking about it, because we can think about the content of the belief without thinking about our belief of that content.
+Indeed, thinking X involves both a claim and a belief existing in our mind without us thinking about them.

 If we're thinking about our belief of claim X while apparently thinking/believing X then we're actually not at that moment thinking/believing X. Although, given the brain's speediness, we may think about our belief of X so soon before or after thinking/believing X that our thinking/believing X can seem to in itself involve thinking about this belief.

-So when we comprehend a claim that doesn't immediately seem false or uncertain, but which we didn't already believe, we can't be aware of our belief of this claim upon comprehending it and whenever we're subsequently thinking/believing it.
+So when we comprehend a claim that doesn't immediately seem false or uncertain, but which we didn't already believe, we can't be aware of our belief of this claim upon comprehending/thinking it and whenever we're subsequently thinking/believing it.

 Of course, we can think about, and thus be aware of, this belief when we're not thinking/believing the claim.
 But we tend not to, for several reasons.

 First, our absence of uncertainty in the claim means that we tend not to be motivated to question, and thus think about, this belief.
-That is, our absence of uncertainty means that we tend to think about the content of the belief without thinking about our belief of that content.
+That is, our absence of uncertainty means that we tend to think about the content of the belief but not our belief of that content.

 Also, we’re usually too cognitively busy thinking about the content of our beliefs, including trying to make inferences from that content, to think about our belief of that content.